Socialist patriotism

-Socialist patriotism is a form of patriotism promoted by Marxist–Leninist movements.
+Socialist patriotism is an ideology and a form of patriotism promoted by Marxist–Leninist movements.
 Socialist patriotism promotes people living within Marxist–Leninist countries to adopt a "boundless love for the socialist homeland, a commitment to the revolutionary transformation of society [and] the cause of communism".
 Marxist–Leninists claim that socialist patriotism is not connected with nationalism, as Marxists and Marxist–Leninists denounce nationalism as a bourgeois ideology developed under capitalism that sets workers against each other.
 Socialist patriotism is commonly advocated directly alongside proletarian internationalism, with communist parties regarding the two concepts as compatible with each other.
 The concept has been attributed by Soviet writers to Karl Marx and Vladimir Lenin.

 Lenin separated patriotism into what he defined as proletarian, socialist patriotism from bourgeois nationalism.
-Lenin promoted the right of all nations to self-determination and the right to unity of all workers within nations, however he also condemned chauvinism and claimed there were both justified and unjustified feelings of national pride.
+Lenin promoted the right of all nations to self-determination and the right to unity of all workers within nations; however, he also condemned chauvinism and claimed there were both justified and unjustified feelings of national pride.
 Lenin believed that nations subjected to imperial rule had the right to seek national liberation from imperial rule.

 Countries' variants

 Soviet Union

-Initially the Soviet Russia and early Soviet Union adopted the idea of proletarian internationalism instead of nationalism on which patriotism is based.
+Initially, the Soviet Russia and early Soviet Union adopted the idea of proletarian internationalism instead of nationalism on which patriotism is based.
 However, after the inability of socialist revolutions to abolish capitalism and national boundaries, Joseph Stalin promoted socialist patriotism following the theory of "socialism in one country".

-Socialist patriotism would supposed serve both national interest and international socialist interest.
+Socialist patriotism would supposedly serve both national interest and international socialist interest.
 While promoting socialist patriotism for the Soviet Union as a whole, Stalin repressed nationalist sentiments in fifteen republics of the Soviet Union.
-However, according to some academics Soviet patriotism had in practice Russian nationalist overtones.
+However Soviet patriotism had Russian nationalist overtones in practice.

 China

-The Communist Party of China and the government of China advocate socialist patriotism.
-The Communist Party of China describes the policy of socialist patriotism as the following: "Socialist patriotism has three levels.
+The Chinese Communist Party and the government of China advocate socialist patriotism.
+The Chinese Communist Party describes the policy of socialist patriotism as the following: "Socialist patriotism has three levels.
 At the first level, individuals should subordinate their personal interests to the interests of the state.
 At the second level, individuals should subordinate their personal destiny to the destiny of our socialist system.
 At the third level, individuals should subordinate their personal future to the future of our communist cause."
-The PRC portrays the Communist government as the embodiment of the will of the Chinese people.
+The PRC portrays the government as the embodiment of the will of the Chinese people.

 Mao Zedong spoke of a Chinese nation, but specified that the Chinese are a civic-based nation of multiple ethnic groups, and explicitly condemned Han ethnocentrism, which Mao called Han chauvinism and claimed had become widespread in China.
 The constitution of China states that China is a multi-ethnic society and that the state is opposed to national chauvinism and specifies Han chauvinism in particular.